nimesh13/nimesh13/README.md

 Hi,
-I am currently pursuing a Master's degree in Computer Science from San Jose State Universtiy | 2021 - 2023 I have a bachelor's degree in Computer Engineering and almost 3 years of work experience in backend software development.
+I am currently pursuing a Master's degree in Computer Science from San Jose State Universtiy (2021 - 2023) I have a bachelor's degree in Computer Engineering and almost 3 years of full--time work experience in backend software development.
+I spent a majority of my time developing microservices and RESTful APIs.
-I have spent a majority of my time developing microservices and RESTful APIs.
+I interned at Meta at their Menlo Park office this summer, of 2022, as a full stack software engineer working on an internal metrics' product.
-Currently, I am open for summer 2022 backend development internship opportunities.
+Currently, I am looking for Spring 2023 full-time SWE opportunities.
 You can reach me out at - nimesh.doolani@gmail.com

 <!---